 Yes you most certainly can!

 We want to work closely with selected Schools, Modules / Courses to pilot the functionality of the systems and the associated processes / infrastructure to support them.
-We are now looking for expressions of interest in becoming involved with the pilot in semester B of the 2018-19 academic year.
+We are now looking for expressions of interest in becoming involved with the pilot in semester B of the 2019/20 academic year.
 Please contact us at digital exams if you have any questions about getting involved.